Quantum Techniques for Stochastic Mechanics: Feynman diagrams

-How do we build $H$ from these?
+It's called the {\bf Hamiltonian}.
+It's a linear operator built from special operators that annihilate and create things of various species.
+Namely, for each state $1 \le i \le k$ we have a {\bf annihilation operator}: and a {\bf creation operator}: How do we build $H$ from these?
 Suppose we've got a stochastic Petri net whose set of transitions is $T$.
 As before, write $r(\tau)$ for the rate constant of the transition $\tau \in T$, and let $n(\tau)$ and $m(\tau)$ be the input and output vectors of this transition.
 Then:

 where as usual we've introduce some shorthand notations to keep from going insane.
 For example:

 and

 Now, it's not surprising that each transition $\tau$ contributes a term to $H$.
 It's also not surprising that this term is proportional to the rate constant $r(\tau)$.
 The only tricky thing is the expression